 - About 50 billion herring swim in the North Sea every year.

-- At a certain point during the Dutch Golden Age, the Netherlands had 80 per cent of the herring market and made so much money from the herring trade that they were easily among the top 3 richest countries in Europe.
+- At a certain point during the Dutch Golden Age, the Netherlands had 80% of the herring market and made so much money from the herring trade that they were easily among the top three richest countries in Europe.

-- The closing of the North Sea to herring fishing in 1977 forced Dutch fishermen and herring buyers to permanently move to some Scandinavian countries.
+- The closing of the North Sea to herring fishing in 1977 forced Dutch fishermen and herring buyers to move to some Scandinavian countries permanently.
 Denmark turned out to be the most suitable place for them.

 - More than 80% of the herring eaten in the Netherlands isn’t caught here.
-The name Hollandse Nieuwe can give the impression that the herring comes from the Netherlands but the vast majority are caught in Scandinavia.
 Only two ships in the Netherlands are actively catching herring in Scheveningen.
-The bulk is in Scandinavia.

-- You can only eat herring in the herring season and in the Netherlands, the season starts from the month of June.
-In Scandinavia that is usually in the period from May to July.
+- You can only eat herring during the herring season and in the Netherlands, the season starts in the month of June.
+In Scandinavia, that is usually in the period from May to July.

-- Eating herring is healthy because it is a fatty fish.
-Herring contains omega 3 fatty acids which act as protection against heart diseases.
+- Eating herring is healthy because it’s a fatty fish.
+Herring contains omega-3 fatty acids, which act as protection against heart diseases.

 Have you ever tried eating herring in the Netherlands?
 Did you like it?
-Let us know in the comments!
+Tell us in the comments!

-Editor’s note: this article was initially published in April 2019 and has been updated in June 2020 for your reading pleasure.
+Editor’s note: This article was initially published in April 2019, and was fully updated in March 2023 for your reading pleasure.